Can You Build a Fence on an Easement?

 What is an easement and can you build a fence on one?
-In short, an easement is the legal right to use someones property.
+In short, an easement is the legal right to use someones property or at least a piece of it.
 Many homeowners have easements on their properties.

-However, they remain unaware of them until the times comes to do a project which involves the easement.
-Such as, installing a fence.
+However, they remain unaware of them until the time comes to do a project which involves the easement.
+Such as, installing a fence along the property lines of their yard.

 Most easements are active.
 Meaning the land dedicated to the easement is in use.
 However, sometimes they are provisional.
 This means they are available for future use when needed.